-Whether you're new to the treatment or a seasoned tanner, our expert spray tan tips can help you get the very best results out of your appointment.
+Whether you're new to faux tanning or book regular appointments, our expert spray tan tips can help you get the very best results out of your appointment.

-For newbies, heading to a spray tan appointment can be a daunting experience—especially if you've been burned by a certain Friends episode.
-So swotting up on exactly what you should do beforehand can help to put your mind at ease.
-And even practiced tanners could benefit from a refresh if you've started to develop some bad habits or have maybe only used home tanning methods before.
+Heading to your first spray tan appointment can be a daunting experience—especially if you have a certain Friends episode burned into your memory.
+Wising up on exactly what you should do beforehand can, therefore, help to put your mind at ease before that all-important appointment.
+Even practiced tanners could benefit from a refresh to get the most out of their spray tan.

-There are many benefits of spray tanning—like it's faster and healthier than tanning in the sun—and it's a great way to get a quick glow before a holiday or big event (without the UV damage).
-But make sure you still don't forget to slap on one of the best sunscreen for your face, as—spray tan or not—harmful UVA rays can make it through windows and clouds, so you always need to keep your skin protected.
+The fact is that there are many benefits of spray tanning.
+For one thing, it's faster and healthier than tanning in the sun and a great way to get a quick glow before a holiday or big event with no UV damage—just make sure you still don't forget to slap on one of the best sunscreen for your face as your skin should always be protected.
+Ahead are the expert tips you need to know for your best spray tan yet.

-12 spray tan tips for getting the best results
+12 spray tan tips for the best results

 What to do before a spray tan